Afrrcyn/compYear2/visualComputing/Histograms and More....md

 ![[Pasted image 20230313114841.png|500]]

-As your move further from the radius the level of distortion increases and we can model it with the constants $k_n$
+As you move further from the radius the level of distortion increases and we can model it with the constants $k_n$

 There's also Tangential Distortion.
 Using this equations we can try to model the distortion to reverse engineer to get the original image with no distortion.